Frequently Asked Questions about Oregon Expungements /Expunctions

 Can Traffic Offenses be Expunged?
-No. ORS 137.225 (6) (a) precludes expungement of any traffic offense, either a traffic crime or a infraction. “offense” is defined in ORS 161.505.
+No. ORS 137.225 (6) (a) precludes expungement of any traffic offense, either a traffic crime or an infraction. “offense” is defined in ORS 161.505.
 If the offense is listed in the vehicle code, it cannot be expunged.
 See ORS 801.555 for the definition of a “traffic offense.”
 You can find the vehicle code in ORS Chapters 801 – 826.

 Can a class B Felony be expunged?
 It is likely if 20 years have elapsed from the date of the conviction or from the release of imprisonment, whichever is later, provided that you have no other arrests or convictions since then.
 (See ORS 137.225(8))

 Can my record be reopened for any reason after it is expunged?
-Only upon a showing of good cause may an opposing party to litigation move to unseal your record only for the purposes of investigation by the moving party.
+Only upon a showing of good cause may an opposing party to litigation move to unseal your record only for the purposes of an investigation by the moving party.
 (See, ORS 137.225(9) (10)).

 What if my conviction was expungable under a previous statute but not the current one?
-You are probably out of luck, unless you want to make appellate challenges.
-The Court of Appeals held that withdrawal of the expunction opportunity is not an ex post facto violation.
+You are probably out of luck unless you want to make appellate challenges.
+The Court of Appeals held that withdrawal of the expunction opportunity is not an ex-post facto violation.
 See State v.
 Burke, 109 Or App 7(1991).

 After my record is expunged, will it appear in OJIN (Oregon Judicial Information Network)?
 No, the expungement will seal this record.
 However, each county differs in the amount of time taken to seal the record.

 Does an Expungement guarantee that nobody can find out about my background?